Back to posts

 property factorize n = product (factorize n) == n

-The product of the factors must equal the original number.
-That’s the property.
-You don’t need to know the factors in advance — you just need to know what’s true about them.
+The product of the factors has to equal the original number.
+That’s the property, and you don’t need to know the factors ahead of time, only what’s true about them.

 QuickCheck was written in Haskell, but the idea spread.
 It influenced:

-- Hypothesis (2014) — David R. MacIver and Zac Hatfield-Dodds created the Python library that would become the gold standard for PBT in Python
+• Hypothesis (2014) — David R. MacIver and Zac Hatfield-Dodds created the Python library that would become the standard for PBT in Python

-The core idea has remained remarkably stable for 26 years.
+The core idea has stayed remarkably stable for 26 years.

 The Core Mechanics